joomla/joomla-cms/tests/Codeception/README.md

 ### Installation

-Run a `composer install` in the joomla root directory and adjust the REST url in `tests/Api/api.suite.yml` and copy the `codeception.yml` to the Joomla main directory.
+Run a `composer install` in the joomla root directory copy the file `tests/Codeception/api.suite.dist.yml` to `tests/Codeception/api.suite.yml`.
+Then adjust the REST url in the new file and copy the `codeception.yml` to the Joomla main directory.

->Tests with authentication require a user `admin` with password `admin` as credentials for now.
+>Tests with authentication always use the super user credentials for now.

 ### Running